In A Hurry? These 3 are the best mouthwash in 2020:

 Let’s discuss briefly the differences between each term and why you shouldn’t use mouthwash and mouth rinse interchangeably.

 Mouthwash is typically used after you’re done brushing and flossing your teeth and helps to kill off any remaining germs or bacteria that remains in your mouth after brushing and flossing.
-The specific formula of a mouthwash can also vary depending on its primary purpose (i.e. antiseptic mouthwash, gum disease mouthwash, etc).
+The specific formula of mouthwash can also vary depending on its primary purpose (i.e. antiseptic mouthwash, gum disease mouthwash, etc).

 Mouth rinse is used before you brush and floss your teeth and this helps to keep your breath fresh by adding moisture into the gums.
-Since it adds moisture, mouth rinses typically does not contain alcohol, as alcohol is the primary ingredient used to dry out the mouth in mouthwashes.
+Since it adds moisture, mouth rinses typically do not contain alcohol, as alcohol is the primary ingredient used to dry out the mouth in mouthwashes.

 Salt Water Rinse

-A cost-effective alternative to mouthwash is the DIY solution of salt water rinse.
+A cost-effective alternative to mouthwash is the DIY solution of saltwater rinse.
 This natural remedy for bad breath is easy to do as you simply combine salt with warm water.
 However, the lack of a fresh taste can be off-putting for some people.